SamuelEarl/fanny-pack-ui-old/src/routes/components/textarea/+page.svelte.md

 ---

 ## Custom Textarea Styles
-The original intention for these custom styles was to set `--custom-textarea-bg-color="transparent"` so the `<Textarea>` field would blend into the background even if the background color changed when a user hovered over the background.
+The original intention for these custom styles was to set `--custom-textarea-bg-color="transparent"` so the `<Textarea>` field would blend into the background.
 A few extra custom style rules have been provided for even more customizability.

 You can set the following custom variables: